littleosbook/littleosbook/interrupts.md

      6 Floppy disk     14 IDE Bus
      7 LPT 1           15 IDE Bus

-A great tutorial for configuring the PIC can be found at [@acm], so we won't repeat that information here.
+A great tutorial for configuring the PIC can be found at the SigOPS website [@acm].
+We won't repeat that information here.

 Every interrupt from the PIC has to be acknowledged - that is, sending a message to the PIC confirming that the interrupt has been handled.
-If this isn't done, the PIC won't generate any more interrupts.
+If this isn't done the PIC won't generate any more interrupts.

 Acknowledging a PIC interrupt is done by sending the byte `0x20` to the PIC that raised the interrupt.
 Sending the acknowledgement to the PIC that did